barn2-768x513

 Our Preserves

-The Conservancy currently owns three properties totaling 471 acres.
+The Conservancy currently owns four properties totaling over 1,100 acres.

 High Point Preserve is a 291-acre wooded preserve that borders Silver Lake in Silver Lake Township, Susquehanna County, Pennsylvania.
 The property has multiple hiking trails for members to enjoy.